 Preparing Shapes in Excel for state Map

-In this example, we’ll create a special US state map chart.
-For the first step, we’ll import into Excel a simple vector map that contains all of the states of the US.
+In this example, we’ll create a US state map chart.
+For the first step, we’ll import a simple vector map that contains all of the states of the US.

 Their common characteristic is that they are all free-form editable maps, so you don’t have to draw the states manually.
-The characteristics of the shapes that they are grouped, so we have to separate them with the use of the “Ungroup” function.
+Unfortunately, the shape-based maps are grouped by default, so we must separate them using the “Ungroup” function.

 So we’ll be able to color every single state individually.
-After the ungrouping, we’ll have a map just like this one below.
+Then, after the ungrouping, we’ll have a map like the one below.

 There are other solutions if we’d like to create some specific state maps.
 With the help of Inkscape (free software), we can create unique shapes.
 Finally, you can use Excel to make special state maps.
 Use the following: Insert > Shapes > Freeform > Shape.